HarcourtsAcademy/grav/user/pages/02.courses/09.ce-cpd/01.new-zealand/modular_sidebar.md

 ---

+# IMPORTANT LICENCE SUSPENSION WARNING

+>>>> If you fail to complete your 10 hours of Verifiable and 10 hours of Non-Verifiable Continuing Education training by December 31, there will be an **automatic stand-down period of five years** (unless you have voluntarily suspended your licence).

+>>>> All licence holders who have incomplete Verifiable Continuing Education records for 2015 (as at December 18th, 2015) with the REAA will be emailed on Wednesday December 23, 2015.

+- If you have not completed your 10 Verifiable training hours, [start now](#get-started).
+- If you have not completed your 10 Non-Verifiable training hours, this can be done by logging into the [REINZ website](http://myce.reinz.co.nz/).

+---

 The REAA requires every person who holds a current real estate certificate or license to attend ongoing learning every year to remain current in knowledge and skill that ultimately provides consumer protection and a consistently high standard of service for the buying, selling and leasing public.

 ===